Grilled Steak Salad with Bleu Cheese Dressing - a main dish salad featuring grilled Romaine lettuce and steak topped with bleu cheese dressing.

-How to Make Grilled Steak Salad with Bleu Cheese Dressing
+🔪 How to Make Grilled Steak Salad with Blue Cheese Dressing

 Marinate the Steak

-I chose a 1 ½ pound top sirloin for this recipe.
+TIP: I chose a top sirloin steak for this recipe.
 You could also use a nice ribeye, a skirt steak, or perhaps two New York strip steaks.
 Just make sure you have about 24 ounces of beef.
 Gently blot the steak dry with a paper towel.

-To make the marinade, combine ½ cup of your favorite bleu cheese dressing, ⅓ cup olive oil, garlic, lemon juice, and Worcestershire sauce in a shallow dish.
+- To make the marinade, combine 1/2 cup of your favorite blue cheese dressing, 1/3 cup olive oil, garlic, lemon juice, and Worcestershire sauce in a shallow dish.
 Use a fork or whisk to thoroughly combine the ingredients.

-Heat a gas grill to medium heat (about 325 degrees) or prepare a charcoal grill.
+- Heat an outdoor gas grill to medium heat (about 325 degrees) or prepare a charcoal grill.
 Remove the steak from the marinade allowing any excess to drip back into the dish.
 Discard the marinade.

-Grill the steak until it reaches the temperature you prefer.
-For medium-rare, the internal temperature should be 140; for medium, 155.
+- Grill the steak until it reaches the temperature you prefer.
+For medium-rare, the internal temperature should be 135, for medium, 145, and 155 for medium-well.

 Prepare the Salad

-Place your veggies in a bowl, toss them, and set them aside until you’re ready to assemble the salad.
+- Place the prepared veggies in a bowl, toss them, and set them aside until you’re ready to assemble the salad.

-When the steaks have reached the desired temperature, remove from the grill to a plate and cover with foil.
+- When the steaks have reached the desired temperature, remove them from the grill to a plate and cover with foil.
+Set aside for now.

 Grill the Romaine Lettuce